bshaffer/oauth2-server-php-docs/README.md

 # OAuth2 Server PHP Documentation

+The Documentation can be seen at [http://bshaffer.github.io/oauth2-server-php-docs/](http://bshaffer.github.io/oauth2-server-php-docs/)

-This is an API resource built with [nanoc][nanoc] and based on GitHub's API resource.
+This is an API resource built with [nanoc](http://nanoc.ws/) and based on GitHub's API resource.

 All submissions are welcome!
 To submit a change, fork this repo and send us a [pull request](http://help.github.com/send-pull-requests/).